VirtusLab/unicorn/README.md

 All needed information you could find in awesome [migration guide](http://slick.typesafe.com/doc/2.1.0/upgrade.html#upgrade-from-2-0-to-2-1)

 Core migration
 --------------

 Changes is only on backing your version on unicorn cake.
-So previews code like this
+So code like:
 ```
 object Unicorn extends UnicornCore with HasJdbcDriver {
   val driver = H2Driver
 }
 ```
-become
+now becomes:
 ```
 object Unicorn extends LongUnicornCore with HasJdbcDriver {
   val driver = H2Driver